willowtreeapps/catalyst-bias-correct/README.md

 Learn more about how unconscious gender bias impacts women in the workplace and find other tools to become a catalyst for change at [Catalyst](https://catalyst.org/biascorrect).

+# Manual docker deployment

+In your local workspace, create the image and push to your docker repository:
+- Run `sbt docker:publishLocal` to create the catalyst-bias-correct:1.0 docker image
+- Tag the image to be pushed to your repo `docker tag catalyst-bias-correct:1.0  <repo path>:catalyst-bias-correct-1.0`
+- Push the image `docker push <repo path>:catalyst-bias-correct-1.0`

+Verify that your repository now has the new docker image.

+In your remote instance, pull the docker image and run with specified ports and environment file:
+- Pull the docker image `docker pull <repo path>:catalyst-bias-correct-2.0`
+- Create a .env file containing all the environment variables for the service.
+- Run the docker image passing the .env file to the docker container `docker run -p 80:9000 -p 6379:6379 --env-file <absolute path to your .env file> <repo path>:catalyst-bias-correct-1.0`